The 1980s were not kind to Westview Mall.

 A. Gary Shilling, a New York economist, contends that the successful merchants of the 1990s will be those who offer discount prices while letting people shop in surroundings that let them keep their "middle-class dignity."
 This, it appears, is what Westview is doing.

 "We just think we're going to recapture the family shopper, the value shopper," said Alan J. Fink, the energetic mall manager who came aboard early last year.
 "How many people do you know who have lost a job or gone through something wrenching in their career?"
 Those people, he said, will never be so bold with their spending again.

 The lineup of stores reflects that conviction.
 The anchors are all discount-oriented stores: Caldor's, Value City, T. J. Maxx and a Marshall's department store scheduled to open next month.
-Many of the smaller stores appeal to the frugal consumer, too, including Just a Buck (the concept is what the name implies) and Gallo, a clothing store where nothing costs more than $10.
+Many of the smaller stores appeal to the frugal consumer.
 Interspersed with the discounters are some traditional retailers, including Casual Corner, Tuerkes for luggage and gifts and Fader's for tobacco.

 The mix has been potent, according to the mall's management company, Balcor Property Management in Chicago.
 Twelve new stores opened in 1991, and Balcor said that each exceeded its sales projections, helped by a 34-percent increase in customer traffic.